 Jesus talks about lukewarm Christians in Matthew 25.
 Lukewarm Christians can’t lose their salvation because they never received it in the first place.
 “The gift of God is eternal life through Jesus our Lord.”
 (Romans 6:23)

 You receive salvation when you accept Jesus as your Lord and Savior.
 When you truly accept Jesus as your Lord, you slowly become like Him.
 You repent from your old nature.
 You become a new creation.
-You follow in His footsteps and do the things He did.
-You obey Him and love Him more than anything.
+And you follow in His footsteps and do the things He did.
+Furthermore, you obey Him and love Him more than anything.
 Jesus doesn’t want to be your number one.
 He wants to be your only one.
 Jesus is expecting a bride who is spotless and blameless when He returns.

-To accept the lordship of Jesus in your life is to surrender everything to Him.
+To accept the Lordship of Jesus in your Christian life is to surrender everything to Him.
 It might cost you a lot, but you will receive something “far greater and more lasting.”